steffen-zou/Extract-financial-data-from-XBRL/README.md

 The `data_files` folder contains the XBRL instance documents that are used in this project.

-The `stock_db_dump` file is a PostgreSQL database backup that contains a table that this project insert/update records to.
+The `stock_db_dump.sql` file is a PostgreSQL database backup that contains a table that this project insert/update records to.
 The command to restore the backup can be found in the <a href="https://www.postgresql.org/docs/8.1/backup.html#BACKUP-DUMP-RESTORE">PostgreSQL documentation</a>.